thunlp/BMCourse/exercises/L3_Transformers/README.md

 Therefore in this exercise, you are expected to use the 🤗 Transformers to fine-tune a pre-trained language model yourself.
 You can refer to the [demo code](https://colab.research.google.com/drive/1tcDiyHIKgEJp4TzGbGp27HYbdFWGolU_#scrollTo=hB3IyMO6mWsA) given in our class if you run into trouble.

+You can simply edit the demo code to complete this exercise, **however**, we encourage you to first understand the demo code and then write your code without referring to it.

 ## 1. Learn to Explore the Model Hub
 One of the greatest benefits of 🤗 Transformers is that it provides a wide variety of more than 50,000 models in its [model hub](https://huggingface.co/models).
 In this exercise, you are required to explore the model hub, and **load the [Tiny BERT](https://huggingface.co/google/bert_uncased_L-2_H-128_A-2) in your code**.